“We are the Curator of Memories, in many respects.”

 Personal Artifacts

 19th century wedding gowns, military and band uniforms, jewelry, combs, quilts, shoes, eyeglasses, fans, snuffboxes, a case-on-frame chest made in Mason County, and tall case clocks from 1795 are just a selection of the more personal articles in the museum collection.
-We even display numerous items related to Maysville-native Rosemary Clooney.

 Historic Maps, Tools, & Equipment

-Our collection houses a wide variety of paraphernalia, including: a Kentucky long rifle, swords from both the Revolutionary and Civil war, a skillet thought to have been used by Simon Kenton, assorted revolvers and knives, a quilt frame, knapping hammer, and prehistoric Native American artifacts.
-The research library has on display numerous historical maps of Kentucky and the Ohio river valley region including George Henri Victor Collot’s 1804 maps of the General Map of the Course of the Ohio river and Road from Limestone to Frankfort, Filson maps, and examples of the first use of color cartography.
+Our collection houses a wide variety of artifacts and objects, including: Kentucky long rifles, swords from both the Revolutionary and Civil Wars, a skillet thought to have been used by Simon Kenton, assorted revolvers and knives, a quilt frame, knapping hammer, and prehistoric American Indian artifacts, to name a few.
+The research library has numerous historical maps of Kentucky and the Ohio River Valley Region, including George Henri Victor Collot’s 1804 “General Map of the Course of the Ohio River” and “The Road from Limestone to Frankfort,” Filson maps, and examples of the first use of color cartography.

 PRESERVATION IS OUR MISSION